-In Linux every single file is associated with timestamps, and every file stores the information of last access time, last modification time and last change time.
-So, whenever we create new file, access or modify an existing file, the timestamps of that file automatically updated.
+In Linux, every single file is associated with timestamps, and every file stores the information of last access time, last modification time, and last change time.
+So, whenever we create a new file, and access or modify an existing file, the timestamps of that file are automatically updated.

 Touch Command Options

 - -a, change the access time only

 - -c, if the file does not exist, do not create it

 - -d, update the access and modification times

 - -r, use the access and modification times of the file